JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 * it cannot have spaces, dashes, or dots in the name.
 You can use underscores to replace them.

-If you are unsure, you can use `Base.isidentifer` to check whehter the name is
+If you are unsure, you can use `Base.isidentifer` to check whether the name is
 acceptable:

 ```julia